zibo-kth/starter-academic-v2/content/project/postdoctoral-research-project/index.md

 **Control of nanofriction properties via phonon engineering**

-To understand the physical mechanisms for the origin of friction, and exploit the potential methods for controlling friction properties of the materials is one of the cutting-edge challenges for the sustainable society development.
+Understanding the physical mechanisms of the origin of friction, and exploring the potential methods for the control of the frictional properties of materials is one of the cutting-edge challenges for the development of a sustainable society.
-Fundamental knowledge for controlling the nanofriction is to understand the energy dissipation mechanism, where phonon may play a key role, forms the topic of the current study
+Fundamental knowledge with respect to the friction includes the understanding of the energy dissipation mechanism in a nanoscale, where phonons may play a key role, forms the topic of the current study.